GeoPoll Research -

 The root of the ongoing protests was the Kenya Finance Bill 2024 which has been consequently withdrawn.
 The national conversations have been so widespread that almost all Kenyans (98%) are aware of the Finance Bill 2024.

-Asked how the believe the bill would have impacted their cost of living, majority of the respondents (71%) say it would have significantly increased the cost of living and an additional 11% say it will increase slightly.
+Asked how they believe the bill would have impacted their cost of living, majority of the respondents (71%) say it would have significantly increased the cost of living and an additional 11% say it will increase slightly.
 Only 15% thought the Bill would have reduced the cost of living by any degree, highlighting a widespread dissatisfaction with the Finance Bill.

 The bill faced widespread discontent, with 87% of respondents expressing dissatisfaction.
 This sentiment was more pronounced among older respondents, peaking at 94% in the 35-45 age group.
 Males showed slightly higher dissatisfaction (90%) compared to females (88%).
 Higher education levels correlated with greater dissatisfaction, with 91% of college graduates disapproving of the bill.